How To Justify Investing in Data Observability

 Telling the story

-Ultimately, persuasion is more of an art than a science, both for yourself and for the person you're convincing, as is pricing.
+But ultimately, persuasion is more of an art than a science, both for yourself and for the person you're convincing, as is pricing.
 Some of these numbers might have you asking "do I really value leverage?" or "is preserving trust actually worth that much?"
 What matters is for you to identify the reasons that resonate with you and your audience, boil that down into terms that are easy for your stakeholders to wrap their heads around (hint: execs care most about tools that increase revenue, save cost, or reduce risks), then to tell that story with both numbers and emotion.
 But we're preaching to the choir here because you're the expert on that 😊.

 These four rationales form the vertebrae of your argument.
 But these tactics could drive the persuasion home: